 For licensing purposes 'petroleum' is any product of crude petroleum which has a flash point below 21 degrees centigrade.
 This means it is a highly flammable liquid and gives off flammable vapours even at very low temperatures.
 It includes petrol, benzene and pentane but does not include white spirit, paraffin, diesel oil or fuel oils.
 The licensing regime applies conditions for the safe operation of sites where petrol is delivered, stored and dispensed.
 Tacit consent does not apply.
 We must process your application before it can be granted.
 If you have not heard from us within a reasonable period, please contact us.

-The current fees for petroleum storage licences from April 2017 are:
+The current fees for petroleum storage licences are:

 Up to 2500 litres - £44.00